-In compliance with the Public School Laws of North Carolina, the Comprehensive Annual Financial Report of the Caldwell County Board of Education operating as "Caldwell County Schools", for the fiscal year ended June 30, 2018, is herewith submitted.
+In compliance with the Public School Laws of North Carolina, the Comprehensive Annual Financial Report of the Caldwell County Board of Education operating as "Caldwell County Schools", for the fiscal year ended June 30, 2019, is herewith submitted.
 Responsibility for accuracy, completeness, and clarity of the report rests with the Superintendent and Chief Finance Officer.

 This report has been prepared by the Caldwell County Schools Financial Services Department in accordance with GAAP (Generally Accepted Accounting Principles).
 We believe the data presented is accurate in all material respects and is presented in a manner designed to reflect the financial position and results of operations of the Board.
 To enable the reader to gain maximum understanding of the Board's financial activity, we have included all necessary disclosures.
+The presentation of the comprehensive annual financial report has four sections: introductory, financial, statistical, and compliance.